The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars: Results

-The differences in the advection to convection ratios can be understood using quantities plotted in the other panels of Figure~\ref{fig:early}.
+The differences in the advection to convection ratios can be understood using quantities plotted in the other panels of Figure~\ref{fig:early} and in Figure~\ref{fig:Lum_Mean_RMS}.
 The advection timescales through the gain region (Figure~\ref{fig:early}b; solid lines) generally decrease with increasing progenitor mass between 70 and 130~ms after bounce.
 The advection time is a function of the advection velocity through the heating layer and width of the heating layer.
 For our simulations, the advection velocity increases with the progenitor mass.
 The models for more massive progenitors have higher mass accretion rates (Figure~\ref{fig:early}c; dot-dashed lines), due to denser pre-collapse outer iron cores and silicon shells.
 The higher mass accretion rates lead to more massive proto-NSs, stronger gravitational fields, and larger pre-shock and post-shock infall velocities for similar shock radii.
 Moreover, the width of the heating layer, the difference between the shock and gain radii (Figure~\ref{fig:early}c; solid and dashed lines, respectively), decreases with increasing progenitor mass as the models with the more massive progenitors have similar shock but larger gain radii.

-The radius of the gain surface is sensitive to the efficiency with which neutrinos radiate away energy delivered by accretion, and models with larger mass accretion rates are less effective at removing the accreted energy, resulting in larger gain radii for the more massive progenitors.
+The convective growth timescale \tconv\ (Figure~\ref{fig:early}c; dashed lines) is a function of the magnitude of the negative entropy gradient established in the heating layer, which increases with both the strength of the neutrino heating and the time a fluid element resides in the heating layer exposed to neutrino radiation.
+Both the \nue\ and \nuebar\ luminosities (Figure~\ref{fig:Lum_Mean_RMS}; top) and mean and RMS energies (Figure~\ref{fig:Lum_Mean_RMS}; bottom), defined by